3F/web.vsSBE/_doc/Scripts/SBE-Scripts/Components/FileComponent.md

 #### file

-To copy the selected file to the destination.
+To copy selected file to the destination.
 Creates the destination path if not exists.

 ```java
 void copy.file(string src, string dest, bool overwrite [, object except])